Fabien-Chouteau/AGATE/README.md

 # AGATE
-Playing with the idea of a tasking library/RTOS in Ada
+Playing with the idea of a tasking/RTOS library in Ada

 ## Setup